 Adversity and Evil

-These things I have spoken to you so that in Me you will have peace.
-In the world, you will have tribulation, but take courage, I have overcome the world.”
-John 16:33 NASB
+“These things I have spoken to you so that in Me you will have peace.
+In the world, you will have tribulation, but take courage, I have overcome the world.John 16:33 NASB

-While we deal with the adversity in this life we are given, particularly through evil allowed to grow in the hearts of men and women, Jesus Christ our Lord reassures us that He has overcome the world in us.
-He is with us to give us peace and courage through all Father God allows to come our way.
-We accept His way of using redemptive justice, His corrective discipline, as an agent of change in our walk with Him.
+Adversity is a part of this world.
+God uses it all as a training ground for us to become more like Him.
+While we deal with the adversity in this life we are given, particularly through evil allowed continually to grow in the fleshly hearts of men and women, Jesus Christ our Lord reassures us that He has overcome the world.
+He is forever with us to give us peace and courage through all Father God allows to come our way.

 Adversity brings growth when you are spiritually educated by it.
-The bigger challenge, for unbelievers and believers alike, is recognizing that, since God created everything, He created our adversary, satan, as well.
+We can learn to thank the Lord through the challenges in our lives, knowing that we will grow because of them.
+Since God created everything, He created our adversary, satan, as well.
 The God of the universe has never lost control of any of His creation.
-Consider the scriptures, below, that clearly—and perhaps shockingly—state that God created evil:
+Because God is good and loving, He created the adversary of our souls, satan, to do this work in darkness.

-“Former of light and Creator of darkness, Maker of good and Creator of evil, I, Yahweh, make all these things.”
-Isaiah 45:7 Concordant Literal
+Former of light and Creator of darkness, Maker of good and Creator of evil, I, Yahweh, make all these things.”
+Isaiah 45:7 CLV

-“The One forming light and creating darkness, causing peace and creating disaster; I am the Lord who does all these things.”
-Isaiah 45:7 Amplified
+“The One forming light and creating darkness, causing peace and creating disaster;I am the Lord who does all these things.”
+Isaiah 45:7 AMP

-The word, “ra” translated “evil” from a Hebrew word that means “adversity, affliction, calamity, distress, misery.”
-It is variously translated as “disaster” (NIV, HCSB, Amp), “calamity” (NKJV, NAS, ESV), and “woe” (NRSV).
-Many Christians, including Christian ministries, settle this question of evil by denying the truth of this scripture.
-There is no darkness in God, so how could He create evil?
+God, in creating the earth, separated the light from the darkness.
+The word ra is translated evil from Hebrew, meaning “adversity, affliction, calamity, distress, misery.”
+It is variously translated as disaster (NIV, HCSB, AMP), calamity (NKJV, NAS, ESV), and woe (NRSV).
+Many Christians, including Christian ministries, settle this question of evil by denying the truth of these passages.
+Evil is considered a force that is separate from our sovereign God and His goodness.

+Many reason that there is no darkness in God, so how could He create evil?
 Yet it is clear that God created all things:

-“Yahweh has made everything for its outcome, yea, even the wicked for the day of evil.”
-Proverbs 16:4 Concordant
+Yahweh has made everything for its outcome, yea, even the wicked for the day of evil.”
+Proverbs 16:4 CLV

 When we view the outcome of evil from our human understanding, there is no easy way to comprehend a good God creating it.
 How is it possible that wickedness has an outcome, a purpose in God?
-Is it all due to man having his own will, because God has allowed human nature to do whatever?
-Yes, man has a choice, but God has been prepared for that since that time in the Garden when Eve chose self over God and Adam followed her.
-Our almighty, omnipotent God was not caught unprepared for that to happen!
+Is it all due to man having his own will, because God allowed human nature to do whatever?
+Is man’s free will stronger than God’s, really?
+There is no evidence in the Bible that this is so.
+God has been prepared for the outcomes of evil since that time in the Garden when Eve chose self over God, and Adam followed her.

-We know that our God is a God of contrasts: light with darkness, life with death, good with evil.
+Our almighty, omnipotent God was not caught unprepared when that happened.
+Our God is a God of contrasts: light with darkness, life with death, good with evil.
 Through these contrasts, we see the true nature of our Lord.
-His ways are above our ways and His thoughts higher than ours, but it is much easier to bring God down to our human reasoning, to deny or explain away these scriptures that clearly state our God created all things, including our adversary, satan, for His purposes.
+His ways are above our ways and His thoughts higher than ours, but it is much easier to bring God down to our human reasoning.
+How quickly we may deny or explain away these scriptures that clearly state our God created all things, including our adversary, satan, for His purposes.

-Jesus said that satan was not a fallen angel, as is often taught, but was a liar, a murderer and the “father of all lies” from the beginning.
-He stated this to the scribes and Pharisees who were opposing Him and John confirms it:
+Jesus said that satan was not a fallen angel, as is often taught, but was a liar, a murderer, and the father of all lies from the beginning.
+He stated this to the scribes and Pharisees who were opposing Him, and John confirms it:

 “‘You are doing the works of your father.’
 ‘We are not illegitimate children,’ they declared.
 ‘Our only Father is God Himself.’